IsaacTown/Castle-Combat-Virtual-Player/README.md

 # Castle-Combat-Virtual-Player
 A way to play the popular Card Game Castle Combat through Video calls with anyone you want or just make it easier to play with people IRL

-See here all the resent updates to the game from patch to patch and update to update
+See here all the resent updates to the game

-All patches/Updates are right now in Beeta

 Patch, Beta Version 1.1
 Better Camera System so it scales with how big your Screen Size is